 ****See below for amounts and interest included in the account withdrawal.

 - With 5.00 or more years of qualifying service credit, interest at a current rate of 3% compounded annually will be paid on your member contributions and an additional amount equal to 50% of the sum of your member contributions, plus interest, will also be paid.

 - With at least 3.00 years but less than 5.00 years of qualifying service credit, interest at a current rate of 3% compounded annually will be paid on your member contributions.

 - With less than 3.00 years of qualifying service credit, interest at a current rate of 2% compounded annually will be paid on your member contributions.

-Interest for all years withdrawn begins to accrue in the fiscal year following deposit.
-For example, interest on 2022–2023 contributions would begin accruing July 2023 and be payable August 2023 or later.
+Interest for all years withdrawn begins to accrue at the beginning of the fiscal year following deposit.
+For example, interest on 2023–2024 contributions would begin accruing July 2024 and be payable August 2024 or later.
 No interest is payable if a member withdraws his or her account in July and contributed to STRS Ohio for only the year just ended.
 Interest stops accruing the month before account withdrawal.

 *When referring to withdrawals, "qualifying service credit" refers to Ohio teaching service, restored withdrawn credit, purchased service for Ohio public teaching from which no STRS Ohio contributions were withheld, and credit obtained for leaves of absence under Section 3307.77 of the Revised Code.